 All of us here at Curcio Law see the painful results of injuries caused by the carelessness of others.
 We remain focused on advocating for improving the safety of our roads and everyone who uses them.
-We will continue to report on this issue and any progress made in our community.
+We will continue to report on this issue and any progress made in Alexandria and throughout Fairfax County.

 "$213,000.00 Jury Verdict, Auto Accident, Hand injury"